 Apart from the fact that our gut makes sure that our foods, drinks, medicines, nicotine, etc., which we devour, are absorbed by our body on a daily base, it has many more tasks.
 The research world is increasingly approaching these topics.

 Apparently, the gut cannot be quite so insignificant taking into account that 80% of our immune system can be found in there.
 Considering that the gut is an important interface between our body and the environment, its importance seems quite logical.
-Connections between the immune system and the intestinal bacteria are being further explored.
-So it is believed that certain bacteria ensure that the number of bacterial in the small intestine remains low.
+Connections between the immune system and intestinal bacteria are being further explored.
+So it is believed that certain bacteria ensure that the number of bacteria in the small intestine remains low.
 They colonize the places so that there is no space for foreign bacteria.
 As a result, they have to leave the bowel, without being able to do any harm.

 Our gut is also titled “belly brain”, which is no coincidence.
-Our gut has millions of neurons, a lot of signaling substances, neurotransmitters and other messengers.
+Our gut has millions of neurons, a lot of signaling substances, neurotransmitters, and other messengers.
 It is very large and chemically as diverse as the brain.
 The gut can communicate with our brain and vice versa.
 This happens via the so-called belly-brain axis.
 The brain hardly interferes with the affairs of the gut.
 Digestion is an intestinal matter.
-Therefore, the communication is almost exclusively from the gut to the brain.
+Therefore, communication is almost exclusively from the gut to the brain.
 The brain needs information from the gut to find out how the body’s well-being is.
 This is probably a small indication of how important a healthy gut is for us.
 We’ve been doing that for ages.
 Since everyone had to “listen to his gut feeling” or “had butterflies in the stomach” now and then.
-Of course, these sayings probably do not come from nowhere.
+Of course, these sayings probably do not come from anywhere.